farbod-norouzi/Linux-Ping-Logger/README.md

 Then install it using the git clone command.
 Similar to the following command: git clone https://github.com/someuser/helloworld.git

-After installing the program, enter the program folder using the cd pinger command.
+After installing the program, enter the program folder using the cd Linux-Ping-Logger command.
 After entering the folder, enter the command chmod + x Ping.sh and press Enter.
 Finally run the program using the bash Ping.sh command.